HTTP-RPC/Kilo/README.md

 }
 ```

-the `adapt()` method can be used to model the JSON data from the previous section as a collection of `TreeNode` values:
+the following code could be used to translate the JSON data generated by the previous example into a collection of `TreeNode` values:

 ```java
 JSONDecoder jsonDecoder = new JSONDecoder();